GA-dst/GettingData/CodeBook.md

 ###Variables

+1. subject - integer(1-30) designating which of the 30 subjects the observations apply to
+2. activity - character(WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) describing which of the activities the observations apply to.

+The following variables are the averages of the mean and standard deviations of the measurements described in Source Data above

 '.XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-1. subject - integer(1-30) designating which of the 30 subjects the observations apply to
-2. activity - character(WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) describing which of the activities the observations apply to
 3. tBodyAcc.mean.XYZ
 4. tGravityAcc.mean.XYZ
 5. tBodyAccJerk.mean.XYZ